Vietnam.vn - Nền tảng quảng bá Việt Nam

 The project, invested by the Hue Monuments Conservation Center with a total budget of VND49.3 billion, aims to protect and maintain heritage values, reinforce degraded structures, and improve the landscape of the area.

-The project will renovate the Upper Citadel, covering an area of 892m2 and 21m wide.
-It includes excavation, earthworks, and paving of Bat Trang bricks for walkways and artillery platforms.
+The project will renovate the Upper Citadel on an area of 892m2 and 21m wide.
+It includes excavation, leveling, filling soil, and paving Bat Trang bricks for walkways and artillery platforms.

-The project will renovate the Upper Citadel, covering an area of 892m2 and 21m wide.
-It includes excavation, earthworks, and paving of Bat Trang bricks for walkways and artillery platforms.
+The project will renovate the Upper Citadel on an area of 892m2 and 21m wide.
+It includes excavation, leveling, filling soil, and paving Bat Trang bricks for walkways and artillery platforms.

 The remaining land area will be covered with clover and damaged and cracked walls will be reinforced to ensure structural stability.